lse-my459/lse-my459.github.io/index.md

 ### Prerequisites

-Students must have completed MY452 (for MY459) or ST107 (for MY360), or
+Students must have completed MY452 (for MY459) or equivalent.
-equivalent.

 All methods will be implemented in R, often using the R packages in `tidyverse` as well as `quanteda`, all available from CRAN.
 We may